Learning Objective

 Check if you archived the correct campaign

-Verify the campaign is in the Archived status
+Verify the campaign is listed as Archived

 If emails continue, contact lemlist support.
 This may be a technical issue